Alone With Two Oars In The Middle Of An Ocean

-Q: Has your boat over gone over?
+Q: Has your boat ever gone over?

 A: ’I capsized twice in the north Atlantic towards the end of my crossing from America but the boat is designed to self-right if it does capsize.
 Your heart is in your mouth waiting for it to do what it is intended to but on both occasions it did self-right.
-It’s a little bit like being in a washing machine, you’re world turns upside down and I lost a few bits which were not tied on, like my kettle, which was bad.
+It’s a little bit like being in a washing machine, your world turns upside down and I lost a few bits which were not tied on, like my kettle, which was bad.
 But she comes back up and you can carry on.’

 Q: There must be points where driving yourself on becomes really hard?